 St Louis Property Damage Attorney

-Property damage charges are based on a number of factors in St. Louis, including:
+The penalties for property damage charges in Missouri are based on a number of factors, including:

 - Type of property (e.g., home, car, personal item)

-- Severity of damage (e.g., broken window, arson)
+- The severity of damage (e.g., broken window, arson)

 - Negligent or intentional property damage